 To prevent some other causes of chest pain, you can:

 If you have chest pain that lasts longer than five minutes and doesn’t go away when you rest or take medication, get immediate help.
 Call 911, your local emergency services number or have someone take you to the closest emergency room (ER) right away.

 Chest pain can be a sign of a heart attack.
 Other signs of a heart attack include:

-If your chest pain is new, comes on suddenly, or lasts longer than five minutes after you rest or take medication, call 911 or have someone take you to the closest emergency room.
+If your chest pain is new, comes on suddenly, or lasts longer than five minutes after you rest or take medication, call 911, your local emergency number or have someone take you to the closest emergency room.

 If your chest pain goes away or comes and goes, see your healthcare provider as soon as possible to find out what’s causing the pain, even if it’s not severe.

 Although most people think of a heart attack when they think of chest pain, there are many other conditions that cause chest pain.
 Know the signs of a heart attack and seek medical attention soon after you start having pain.
 Make a mental note of what you were doing when your chest pain happened so you can tell your healthcare provider.
 Being able to describe the kind of pain you’re having and where can help your provider give you a diagnosis.